gothick/wp-days-since-counter-plugin/README.txt

 page in the WordPress admin interface.
 I found this useful when doing a photo-a-day-for-a-year blogging project, as I always knew how many days I was through my year when posting a new picture.

+You'll find the Days Since Counter settings under Settings/Days Since Counter in the WordPress admin menus.
+Choose a start date and hit "Save".
+Then whenever you create or edit a Post, you'll find a new "meta box" on the editing page showing the number of days since your configured date.

 == Installation ==

 1. Upload the `days-since-counter` folder to the `/wp-content/plugins/` directory